drasros/micro-ioa-website/pages/note.md

     This document, <a href="/assets/pdf/note.pdf">"Beyond Sector Averages: Disaggregated Input-Output Methods for Individual-Level Environmental Accounting"</a>, is an early working paper.
 It began as a personal "self-note"—my attempt to teach myself the intricacies of environmental input-output analysis by writing everything down.
   </p>
   <p>
-    As I dove into the topic, I found that while the high-level concepts are discussed in academia, the practical path to achieving <em>true</em>, <em>transaction-scale</em> accounting remained unclear.
-This note is the result of that deep dive.
+    As I dove into the topic, I found that while the high-level, sector-scale concepts are well-established in academia, the practical path to achieving <em>true</em>, <em>transaction-scale</em> accounting remained unclear.
+This note is the product of that exploration.
 It's part literature review, part synthesis of existing ideas in my own words, and part new proposal.
   </p>
 </div>